LCSB-BioCore/basic-git-practice/README.md

 :warning: Watch out for comments from the reviewer!
 If there are things to be chaned, simply change locally, commit, and then push again.
 The pull-request will update automatically.

-Once the pull request has been accepted, you will be able to see your page online!
+Once the pull request has been accepted, you will be able to see your page online! :tada: